alphaArgon/Alkaline.js/README.md

 - A range-based set of integer indices.
 - Supports insertion, removal, Boolean operations, and splicing.

+#### Decimal

+- A precise fixed-point arithmetic type for handling decimal numbers.
+- Supports arbitrary precision when `BigInt` is available.
+- Provides methods for rounding, comparison, and arithmetic operations.

 #### AttributedString

 - A rich text data structure supporting different text styles.